Library IT Production Services Policy & Procedures: OTRS Ticket Processing & Review

-Beginning July 1, 2012, the Help Desk Coordinator will initially review all LIPS tickets that have been open longer than one month.
+Beginning July 1, 2012, the Help Desk Coordinator will initially review all Library IT Production Services tickets that have been open longer than one month.

 If a ticket is clearly still open for a legitimate reason, it will be left open and a note will be added reminding the owner to keep the user updated on progress every 5 days.